-(ii) AASB 13 Fair Value Measurement and AASB 2011-8 Amendments to Australian Accounting Standards arising from AASB 13 (effective from 1 July 2013)
+(ii) AASB 13 Fair Value Measurement and AASB 2011-8 Amendments to Australian Accounting Standards arising from AASB 13 (effective 1 January 2013)

-AASB 13 Fair Value Measurement (AASB 13) was released in September 2011.
+AASB 13 was released in September 2011.
 It explains how to measure fair value and aims to enhance fair value disclosures.
-The Group has yet to determine which, if any, of its current measurement techniques will have to change as a result of the new guidance.
-It is therefore not possible to state the impact, if any, of the new rules on any of the amounts recognised in the consolidated financial statements.
-However, application of the new standard will impact the type of information disclosed in the notes to the consolidated financial statements.
-The Group will apply the new standard from 1 July 2013.
+The Scheme has yet to determine which, if any, of its current measurement techniques will have to change as a result of the new guidance.
+It is therefore not possible to state the impact, if any, of the new rules on any of the amounts recognised in the financial statements.
+However, application of the new standard will impact the type of information disclosed in the notes to the financial statements.
+The Scheme does not intend to adopt the new standard before its operative date, which means that it would be first applied in the annual reporting period ending 30 June 2014.